Cocos-BCX/JSSDK/README.md

 Function: Create a smart contract.
 If you want to set permissions on the contract, you must add a specific lua code when creating the contract, and call the contract function set_permissions_flag => contract authority code: function my_change_contract_authority( publickey) assert(is_owner()) change_contract_authority( publickey) end function set_permissions_flag(flag) assert(is_owner()) set_permissions_flag(flag) end
 Parameters:
 	authority: Contract authority (public key publicKey in a pair of public and private keys), the developer can configure the private key when using the API initialization, and configure the private key corresponding to the public key to call the contract.
-	name: Contract name, regular /^[az][a-z0-9.-]{4,63}$/, beginning with the letter + letters or numbers or dot. or dash -, length 4 to 63 data: contract lua Code
+	name: Contract name, regular /^[az][a-z0-9.-]{4,63}$/, beginning with the letter + letters or numbers or dot. or dash -, length 4 to 63.
-	onlyGetFee: Set to return only the fee required for this operation
+	data: contract lua Code
 	callback: See the unified API parameter description

 ### Update the contract
 Method: updateContract
 Function: Update contract code
 Parameters:
-	nameOrId: Contract name or Id，Example: contract.test02
+	nameOrId: Contract name or Id，
 	data: Contract lua code
-	onlyGetFee: Set to return only the fee for this operation

 ### Contract call
 Method: callContractFunction
 Function: Call contract function interface
 Parameters:
-	nameOrId: Contract name or Id，Example: contract.test02
+	nameOrId: Contract name or Id，
-	functionName: Function name in the contract，my_nht_describe_change（Modify item properties）
+	functionName: Function name in the contract.
-	valueList(array): Call the parameter list of the contract function, example: [4.2.0,{"size": "large"}] , If the parameter passes a json string, the contract needs to call cjson parsing.
+	valueList(array): Call the parameter list of the contract function.parameter passes a json string, the contract needs to call cjson parsing.
 If the object is passed, no cjson parsing is required.
-	runtime: The time (in milliseconds) to run the contract function with a default of 5
-	onlyGetFee: Set to return only the fee for this operation with a default of false
 	callback: callback function